The Minnesota Alliance on Crime connects systems, service providers, and victims to advance the response for all victims of crime.

 Tools: Boundaries, Habits, Supports & exercises workbook

-Accountability & Adaptability the Mission-Driven Environment
+Accountability & Adaptability in the Mission-Driven Environment

 Description: Define and address the skills of accountability and adaptability in OI management (pitfalls, strategies).
 Connect to roots of Strong OI and finding new ways to build on sense of self and activism